ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-11-26-ProjectOverview3.md

 Before I learned about Substance Painter, I used to finalize the entire process, including texturing in ZBrush.
 Painting a mesh in ZBrush is a series of handworks.
 With **Substance Painter**, it is very easy to create textures on 3D models in procedural ways.

 Using brushes to directly paint on surfaces resembles that of ZBrush.
-Yet, the real strength of Substance Painter is revealed in its automatic material assignment capabilities.
+Yet, the real strength of Substance Painter reveals itself in its automatic material assignment capabilities.
 Substance Painter intelligently assigns realistic materials that are adjusted according to a mesh by detecting the curvature and normals of surfaces.
-Scarring armor, weathering paintings on edges, and splashing mud onto wheels and tracks are all accomplished with just a few clicks, reducing the times taken by a large amount.
+Scarring armor, weathering paintings on edges, and splashing mud onto wheels and tracks are all handy with just a few clicks, reducing the times taken by a large amount.

 ![M36 Jackson Substance Painter](../../Images/2023-11-26-ProjectOverview3/M36SP.png){: width="600"}{: .align-center} M36 Jackson textured in Substance Painter.
 Note the erosions added to curved surfaces by Substance Painter.
 {: .text-center}